Thesan: with Cephalus

+"Bronze workers from Vulci in the late archaic period were able to cast flawless mirrors with complex decorations, already using wax models rather than cold engraving.
+The very low relief is enriched with engraved calligraphic details; there were leaves inlaid with silver on the frame."

-On one relief mirror back (kind of a rarity in Etruscan mirrors since the decoration on the back is almost always engraved rather than cast), Thesan is shown in the act of abducting Cephalus, a young man of Athens who was married to the King Erechtheus’ daughter, Procris.
+Another relief mirror from the British Museum is museum number 1865,0712.14, Thesan is shown in the act of abducting Cephalus, a young man of Athens who had been married to the King Erechtheus’ daughter, Procris.
 Thesan is winged here, wearing a chiton and diagonal himation that flows in the breeze; about her head is a halo, to emphasize her function as a goddess of light.
 She runs off to the left carrying Cephalus in her arms, who is shown as nude and much smaller than she is.
 He does not look at all distressed at the situation and he rests in her arms with his right hand on her shoulder.
 Like many depictions of Etruscan women and their lovers, she is shown as larger and therefore more important or powerful than the man: This has been taken as an indication of the high status of Etruscan women.

 The same scene is depicted on a mirror handle in high relief openwork; Cephalus is again quite a lot smaller (and younger) than Thesan, who is not winged this time, but whose cloak billows behind her in the breeze.
 She smiles down at young Kephalos as She lifts him up, and he is nude save for a short cloak and hunting boots.